ZJZAC/awesome-deep-model-IP-protection/README.md

 5. [Hardware-Assisted Intellectual Property Protection of Deep Learning Models](https://eprint.iacr.org/2020/1016.pdf): nsures that only an authorized end-user who possesses a trustworthy hardware device (with the secret key embedded on-chip) is able to run intended DL applications using the published model | [BibTex](): chakraborty2020hardware | Chakraborty et al, *57th ACM/IEEE Design Automation Conference (DAC)* 2020

+6. [MLCapsule: Guarded Offline Deployment of Machine Learning as a Service](https://arxiv.org/pdf/1808.00590.pdf): r, if the user’s input is sensitive, sending it to the server is undesirable and sometimes even legally not possible.
+Equally, the service provider does not want to share the model by sending it to the client for protecting its intellectual property and pay-per-query business model; Beyond protecting against direct model access, we couple the  <font color=red> secure offline deployment </font> with defenses against advanced attacks on machine learning models such as model stealing, reverse engineering, and membership inference.
+ | [BibTex](): hanzlik2018mlcapsule | *In Proceedings of ACM Conference (Conference’17).
+ACM* 2019

 # Model Verification